-The forint declined as much as 2.1 percent, the most since Dec.
-8, and traded down 1.7 percent to 305.86 per euro by 1:41 p.m. in Budapest, set for a fourth week of losses.
-Bonds fell for a fourth day, lifting benchmark 2022 yields 13 basis points to 9 percent, the highest in more than a month.
+The forint declined as much as 2.2 percent, the most since Dec.
+8, and traded down 2 percent to 306.86 per euro by 5:01 p.m. in Budapest, extending its fourth week of losses.
+Bonds fell for a fourth day, lifting benchmark 2022 yields 17 basis points, or 0.17 percentage point, to 9.03 percent, the highest in more than a month.

-Proposed amendments to the central bank law, designed to end a row delaying the IMF talks, are not enough to restore the Hungarian regulator’s independence, the European Central Bank said yesterday.
-The European Union’s most indebted eastern member should reject the EU’s economic-policy recommendations for all member states and chart its own course for strengthening its economy, Prime Minister Viktor Orban said yesterday.
+Proposed amendments to the central bank law, designed to end a row delaying the International Monetary Fund talks, are not enough to restore the Hungarian regulator’s independence, the European Central Bank said yesterday.
+The European Union’s most-indebted eastern member should reject the EU’s economic-policy recommendations for all member states and chart its own course for strengthening its economy, Prime Minister Viktor Orban said yesterday.

 “We believe that no negotiations will take place before Hungary modifies the central bank law,” Societe Generale SA analysts wrote in a report to clients today.
 Investors should “remain short forint assets for now,” they said.